rberenguel/yacme/README.md

 - 🎯 **Interactive Nodes**: Expandable sections with prose content
 - 🎬 **Presentation Mode**: Create slides that progressively reveal your diagram
 - 📍 **Positioned Slides**: Place nodes exactly where you want them with percentage-based coordinates
+- 📹 **Viewport Positioning**: Each slide can have its own camera position and zoom level with `@view` directives
 - ✨ **Multi-Level Highlighting**: Draw attention with 4 color-coded highlight levels
 - 🎯 **Drag-to-Position**: Reposition nodes in present mode and auto-update the source
+- 🎥 **Interactive Camera**: Zoom/pan in present mode to set custom viewport positions per slide
 - 🔗 **Clickable Links**: Add URLs to nodes and edges
 - 🎨 **Customizable Styling**: Inline CSS and class-based styling
 - 🔍 **Icon Support**: Embed Iconoir icons in labels
 - 💾 **Persistence**: Save/load diagrams to local storage
+- 📤 **Dual Export**:
-- 📤 **Export**: Create standalone HTML presentations with ?preso URL parameter
+  - Standalone HTML presentations with ?preso URL parameter
+  - High-resolution PNG export of all slides (perfect for Google Slides/PowerPoint)

 ## Quick Start